The Limehouse Golem

-The Limehouse Golem is a 2016 British horror-mystery film directed by Juan Carlos Medina from a screenplay by Jane Goldman.
+The Limehouse Golem is a 2016 British mystery film directed by Juan Carlos Medina from a screenplay by Jane Goldman.
 The film, an adaptation of Peter Ackroyd's 1994 murder mystery novel Dan Leno and the Limehouse Golem, stars Olivia Cooke, Bill Nighy and Douglas Booth.

 The film had its world premiere at the Toronto International Film Festival on 10 September 2016.
 It was released in the United Kingdom on 1 September 2017, by Lionsgate.

 Plot

 A series of murders has shaken the community of Limehouse in the docklands of Victorian London.
 Journalists dub the murderer the Golem, after the Jewish legend.
 When music-hall star Elizabeth Cree is accused of poisoning her husband, John, on the same night as the last Golem murder, Inspector John Kildare discovers evidence linking John Cree to the murders and wants to solve the cases before Elizabeth is hanged.

 Kildare finds a diary written by the Golem of the crimes, handwritten in a printed copy of Thomas De Quincey's essay "On Murder Considered as one of the Fine Arts", in a collected volume in the British Museum Library Reading Room.
 He deduces that the Golem must be one of the four men who were in the library on the date of the last entry: Dan Leno, Karl Marx, George Gissing and John Cree.
 Kildare acquires handwriting samples of the other three men, while listening to Elizabeth's story about how she was the daughter of an unmarried mother and went from sewing sail-cloths at the docks to becoming a star.

 When Elizabeth's abusive mother died, she was befriended by Dan Leno and fell in with his music-hall troupe, performing comic songs while dressed as a man.
 Her act quickly becomes second in popularity only to Leno, but she aspires to become a dramatic actor.
 She is wooed by John Cree, a struggling playwright.
 Her fellow performer, Aveline Ortega (María Valverde), becomes jealous since she herself is interested in John, and sabotages Elizabeth's first dramatic role.